 The Retirement Association uses a 20-year fixed layered method of amortizing the UAAL that amortizes each year's change in UAAL over a new 20-year period.
 Accordingly, the increase or decrease in UAAL from the current year's actuarial valuation began a new 20-year amortization schedule and the prior year increase or decrease in UAAL has 19 years remaining on its 20-year amortization schedule.
-In addition, as of July 1, 2013, any new UAAL resulting from plan amendments is amortized over separate decreasing 15-year periods, early retirement incentive programs are amortized over separate decreasing periods of up to five years, assumption and method changes are amortized over separate decreasing 20-year periods, and experience gains/losses are amortized over separate decreasing 20-year periods.
-As with other assumptions, the Board of Retirement may change the amortization period from time to time, which would result in the Employer's contributions to the Retirement Association in a particular year being higher or lower.
+In addition, as of July 1, 2013, any new UAAL resulting from plan amendments is amortized over separate decreasing periods of up to five years, assumption and method changes are amortized over separate decreasing 20-year periods, and experience gains/losses are amortized over separate decreasing 20-year periods, the Board of Retirement may change the amortization period from time to time, which would result in the Employer's contributions to the Retirement Association in a particular year being higher or lower.